-- 1. Candidate's narrative.
+- Candidate's narrative.
 Candidate's narrative which includes a description of goals, approaches, innovations, student involvement, evaluation techniques, activities to meet different student learning needs, and a discussion of how these elements correspond to the Rowan vision of excellence in teaching.
-While addressing the characteristics of excellence, candidates should discuss academic instruction, developing learning activities, developing as a teacher, and student mentoring activities. - 2.
-Student evaluations: The Committee will carefully assess the candidate's student evaluations and the candidate's accompanying analyses of student responses in the determination of teaching effectiveness for all ranks.
+While addressing the characteristics of excellence, candidates should discuss academic instruction, developing learning activities, developing as a teacher, and student mentoring activities. - Student evaluations: The Committee will carefully assess the candidate's student evaluations and the candidate's accompanying analyses of student responses in the determination of teaching effectiveness for all ranks.
 For Tenure and Recontracting the SIR 2 form and for promotion SIR 2 form or online course evaluation will be used to obtain student evaluations.
 Candidates will submit summaries and analyses of student responses to the teaching/learning process collected by the use of the SIR 2 form.
-The number of SIRs that are required to be submitted for recontracting and tenure or for promotion are defined in the respective memorandum of agreement for Tenure or Promotion.
-It is recommended that faculty shall display their SIR evaluations using the Table below:
+The number of SIRs that are required to be submitted for recontracting and tenure or for promotion are defined in the respective memorandum of agreement for Tenure or Promotion. - Peer evaluations.
+The Committee will carefully assess peer evaluations in the determination of teaching effectiveness for all ranks.
+Candidates must provide peer class reviews by tenured faculty members within the Department, preferably from faculty members who teach in the same discipline.
+Ordinarily, faculty members who do peer evaluations are faculty who serve on the department's T&R or Promotion committee.
+The number of peer evaluations that are required to be submitted for recontracting and tenure or for promotion are defined in the respective memorandum of agreement for Tenure or Promotion.
+The candidate may supplement his or her application with peer evaluations from members of other departments but the Committee will not weight these as heavily.